 You can stain these wood pickets before or after installing them into your FenceTrac fence.

 Pickets can be installed vertically or you can easily create a horizontal wood fence with metal posts using the FenceTrac rail system.

-Just check out the gallery of fence installations below to see examples of horizontal wood privacy fences.
+Just check out our extensive gallery of fence installations to see examples of horizontal wood privacy fences.

 And with FenceTrac, there are no fence backer boards.
 You simply cut the pickets to length and slide them into the rail system.

 Four bolts hold the horizontal and vertical rails together to create each fence panel.
 The vertical rails act as metal post adapters, securing each fence panel to the metal posts.